CS-SI/Orekit/src/site/markdown/downloads.md

   * Marshall Solar Activity Future Estimation from 1999,

-  * DE 430 planetary ephemerides from 1990 to 2069,
+  * JPL DE 430 planetary ephemerides from 1990 to 2069,

-  * Eigen 06S gravity field.
+  * Eigen 06S gravity field,

+  * FES 2004 ocean tides model.

 There are no guarantees that this file will be available indefinitely or that its content will be updated.
 It should be considered as a simple configuration example.